Sex Workers Say Porn On Google Drive Is Suddenly Disappearing - Slashdot

 Then again I heard someone claim Theresa May is a communist the other day so who knows what left and right mean any more.

+Nothing stopping anyone from creating a service like DropBox on AWS or Azure.
+Probably best to spin up your own service in the cloud to avoid the puritanical state.

-Not just sex workers, any explicitly named images (Score:4, Informative)
+Not just sex workers, any explicitly named images (Score:5, Informative)

 I follow a few cosplay people on Twitter, and some have been saying that even files that have no nudity but just filenames that contain explicit terms, are being locked such that they cannot be accessed nor downloaded.